After the Flood (TV series)

-After the Flood is a 2024 British crime mystery thriller series created by Mick Ford and directed by Azhur Saleem.
+After the Flood is a British crime mystery thriller series created by Mick Ford and directed by Azhur Saleem.
 It stars Sophie Rundle as a police officer investigating the death of an unidentified man after a flash flood strikes a small English town.
-The first series began broadcast on 10 January 2024.
-On 15 November 2024, it was announced that the series has been commissioned for a second season.
+The first series commenced airing on 10 January 2024.
+On 15 November 2024, it was announced that the show has been commissioned for a second series.
+Series 2 commenced airing on 18 January 2026, with all episodes being released simultaneously on the streaming platform ITVX.

+On 13 August 2026, ITV announced that After the Flood would not return for a third series.

 Plot

 When an unidentified man is found dead in an underground car park after a devastating flood, PC Joanna Marshall is commissioned to investigate the truth of the man's death.